Sarah Loguen Fraser: Education

+Before her formal medical education, Fraser studied under her family physician, Dr. Michael Benedict, for five months.
+With his help, she gained admission at the Syracuse University School of Medicine in the fall of 1873.

 In 1876, she became the first woman to gain an M.D. from Syracuse University School of Medicine, now known as State University of New York Upstate Medical University, and is believed to be only the fourth African-American woman to become a licensed physician in the United States, the second in New York, and the first to graduate from a coeducational medical school.
 In fall of 1876, she began interning in pediatrics and obstetrics at the Woman's Hospital of Philadelphia, then continued on to the New England Hospital for Women and Children to complete her internship in 1878.
 This second hospital was unique in its use of all-women staffing, and it was here that Fraser gained a passion for obstetrics and midwifery.

 While at the Women's Hospital of Philadelphia, Fraser reportedly conducted an experiment where she gave agitated patients soft, pastel-colored yarn to knit with, remembering how soft colors helped calm her when stressed as a medical student.
 These trials had a remarkable calming effect on the patients, and are thought to be a very early example of usage of the psychology of color in a hospital setting.